Writing client Pamela Dangelmaier says:

 - Blue Ribbon (short story) by Mike Oswald

-With editing client Glo, a counselling therapist who’s writing a book on how one’s personal connection with the spiritual enhances the wisdom of human worthiness.
+(Above) Here I am with editing client Glo, a counselling therapist who’s writing a book on how one’s personal connection with the spiritual enhances the wisdom of human worthiness.
 She is revealing how this process transforms the deep, hidden feelings of shame and results in healthier living.

 EDITING FOR INDIVIDUALS: